-Attorney Sarah Toney's experience in the legal field has been an extensive and impressive one.
-She has been named by Chicago Magazine an Illinois Super Lawyer Rising Star for the past five years.
+Attorney Toney has been named to the prestigious Illinois Super Lawyers list in 2016 and 2015, after being an Illinois Super Lawyer Rising Star for 5 years (2010-2014).
 In addition, she has received a "Superb" 10.0 out of 10.0 rating by Avvo.com due in large part to her rave reviews by former clients and attorneys in her field from across the country.
-Read her reviews here.
-She has been an Adjunct Professor at Loyola University of Chicago School of Law since 2006 and this year she created an Advanced Criminal Law Writing Course for 2L and 3L law students which she taught this Spring.
+Read her reviews

-Ms. Toney has also served editor of the Traffic Laws and Courts Section Newsletter from 2008 to the present day and has published articles for the Young Lawyers Division Newsletter.
-She has been an Alumni Class Representative since 2009 for the Loyola University of Chicago School of Law.
+She has been an Alumni Class Representative for the Loyola University of Chicago School of Law.
 In February 2012 Sarah was profiled in the Texas-based Women Defying Gravity blog, dedicated to the "mighty female trial lawyers who inhabit the field of DUI defense."

 As far as professional memberships go, Sarah is proud to consider herself a member of the National Association of Criminal Defense Lawyers, National College for DUI Defense, Inc., Illinois State Bar Association, Chicago Bar Association, as well as the Women's Criminal Defense Bar Association.